adolfojmnz/littlelemon-API/README.md

    -H "Authorization: Bearer {token}"
 ```

 All these functionalities can be used separately or in conjunction with one another.
-As shown in the above example, start appending the question mark (?), -after the endpoint URL-, add a query (such as ***search),*** and subsequently separated queries with an ampersand (&).
+As shown in the above example, start appending the question mark (?), -after the endpoint URL-, add a query (such as ***search),*** and subsequently separate queries with an ampersand (&).

 Here it is again: